-Credits Grading scale Recurrence Duration Language Level Version 4 Grade to a tenth Each winter term 1 term German 3 1
+Credits

+4Grading scale

+Grade to a tenthRecurrence

+Each winter termDuration

+1 termLanguage

+GermanLevel

+3Version

+3

 Mandatory T-ARCH-111670 Construction Economics and Project Management 4 CR Fischer

 Other examination requirements consisting of a written exam taking all-in-all 60 minutes on the lecture contents as well as the construction-economical composition of the draft project in the module "Studio Order", which is to be worked on and produced during the semester.
 Working on the design project takes place in the same groups as in the module "Studio Order".
 The result of the worked out design is a property profile.